5 Objectives for Every Supply Chain Director

 The role of a supply chain director is to control the movement of material from source to end customer.
 The remit is simple, but the execution is far from it.
 The constraining factors on material and information flow across any supply chain make the task challenging and occasionally very near impossible.

 Supply chains are exposed to a plethora of variables, from supply decoupling points through to customer service level agreements, and every logistics movement in between.
-In this article, we discuss 5 objectives that every supply chain director should have on their agenda.
+In this article, we discuss 5 objectives supply chain management should have on their agenda.

 1. Product Portfolio Management